hileamlakB/HamsterDB/README.md

 The repository for the project is public and Github does not allow the creation of private forks for public repositories.
 The correct way of creating a private fork by duplicating the repo is documented here.

 Log in to code.harvard.edu and add the ssh key of your computer to your code.harvard.edu account.
-(Refer here)
+(Refer https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 Create a bare clone of the repository.
 (This is temporary and will be removed so just do it wherever.)

 > `git clone --bare git@code.harvard.edu:sap835/cs165-2021-starter-code.git`

 Create a new private repository on your Github(code.harvard.edu) and name it say "cs165-project".
-(Refer here)
+(Refer https://docs.github.com/en/get-started/quickstart/create-a-repo)

 Mirror-push your bare clone to your new 'cs165-project' repository.
 Replace <your_username> with your actual code.harvard.edu username in the url below.